babel/babel-polyfills/packages/babel-plugin-polyfill-es-shims/README.md

 **NOTE**: This polyfill provider is only compatible with polyfills that follow the [`es-shims-api`](https://github.com/es-shims/es-shim-api) specification.
 Additionally, those polyfills must live under the [`@es-shims`](https://github.com/es-shims) organization.

-This porivder fully supports ES2016+, but we are still working on ES5 and ES6 support.
+This provider fully supports ES2016+, but we are still working on ES5 and ES6 support.
 You can find the list of missing polyfills at [`missing-polyfills.md`](./missing-polyfills.md).